dpaiton/dpaiton.github.io/_pages/bio.md

 Institute of Mining and Technology.
 He then worked as a post-baccalaureate researcher in Garrett Kenyon's group at Los Alamos National Lab, where he studied biophysical retina models and hierarchical sparse coding networks.
 He obtained his PhD in Vision Science from the University of California, Berkeley under the advisement of Bruno Olshausen.
-His PhD thesis was on developing an analysis technique to explain selectivity and robustness properties of neural networks.
+For his PhD thesis he developed an analysis technique to explain selectivity and robustness properties of a sparse coding neural network.
 He is currently a postdoctoral researcher in Matthias Bethge's lab at the University of Tübingen.
-His primary research is developing a method for discovering novel modes of invariance and selectivity in biological neurons.
+Here he is extending his PhD thesis work to discovering novel modes of invariance and selectivity in biological neurons.
 He is also supervising students working in the fields of disentanglement and adversarial robustness.